alsoc/ffmpeg-io/README.md

 - `ffprobe_path`: override the path to the `ffprobe` program
 - `ffplay_path`: override the path to the `ffplay` program
 - `debug`: prints in stderr the actual and complete commands used
+- `start_number`: number of the first frame to start
+- `vframes`: number of frames to process

 ```c
 typedef struct ffmpeg_options {